mdshahriarafridi/Hollywood-Music-Recommendation-System/README.md

-# 🎶 Lyrics-Based Music Recommendation App
+# 🎶 Hollywood Music Recommendation System

 A **content-based music recommender** system that suggests songs based on lyrical similarity.
 Powered by **TF-IDF vectorization** and **cosine similarity**, this app analyzes song lyrics to find and recommend tracks with similar themes and content.